mehandirattamanas/Full-video-background/README.md

 ### Key Features
 - Full-screen video background that adapts to various screen sizes.
 - Text overlay over the video.
-- Customizable image placeholders located in the `images` folder.

 ## Screenshots